Changissnz/nu_merchant_principal/README.md

 power, of degrees multiple in average by comparison.
 Another fundamental clarification is required on what functionally-directed power is.
 The unit of exchange in this kind of power is a class of command.
+This unit of exchange is typically designed to be uni-directional.
 The command is both reliable, the commander's desired start and end points equal to the actual, and of a capable degree, in both of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra.
-Functionally-directed power has capabilities outside of maintaining equilibrium through channels of preserving procedures and the materials/agents those procedures depend on.
+Functionally-directed power is capabilities outside of maintaining equilibrium through channels of preserving procedures and the materials/agents those procedures depend on.
 For those categorized solely by the label of illusionist,